MRU-CSIS-1501-201704/asg-08-clarifications/README.md

 ## List of clarifications

+### Added 2017-11-28

+* When you demolish a house, you are to reprint the houses in the block as a way of illustrating to the user that the demolition has been done properly.
+You should do the same thing when creating an infill.

 ### Added 2017-11-27

 * For each public method in RadonProcessor, you need a Javadoc comment.
 The comment only needs a one-sentence summary of **what** (not **how**) the method does, and any @param and @return tags required for that method.